abbott567/blog/src/posts/what-is-normal-anyway/content.md

 ---
 title: What is 'normal' anyway?
-permalink: '/blog/{{title|slugify}}/'
+date: 2014-10-29
+dateModified: 2014-10-29
+tags:
+  - mental-health
 meta:
   description: >-
     Anxiety and depression and how it has always impacted me.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2014-10-29
-dateModified: 2014-10-29
-tags:
-  - mental-health
+      alt: "An artist depiction of ‘the realm of depression’.
+It shows a silhouette against a moonlit stormy sky and spooky trees surrounding the character.
+Dimly lit lanterns hang from the trees."
   excerpt: |
     *I want to be normal*.
 How many people have muttered these words during times of turmoil?
 How many people have wanted to trade their noisy racing thoughts, for a brain that was more peaceful?
 A brain that was numb and void of opinion.

     I know I have.

     As I sit here, staring at the blank page, I can already feel my anxieties rising.
 As I begin to write, I find myself trying to imagine how anybody reading this will perceive my words.

     Type.
 Delete.
 Type.
 Delete.
 ---
 # {{title}}